City Hall in San Francisco opened in 1915. It replaced the old City Hall building destroyed by the 1906 earthquake.

 City Hall in San Francisco has a lot to offer its visitors.
 You could spend anywhere from 30 minutes to two hours checking out its beauty.

 Since it's a public building, you are welcome to enter and roam around on your own.
-It is open Monday - Friday from 8am to 8pm.
+It is open Monday through Friday from 8 am to 8 pm.

 If you want to learn even more about City Hall in San Francisco, then you can also take one of these guided tours.